-14.3 COMM2 / COMM3: Two-wire RS485 Port
+14.4 COMM3: Two-wire RS485 Port

-These two half-duplex RS485 ports are meant for serial bus type networking or for connecting to optional peripherals such as a serial LCD message-display unit (e.g. MDS100-BW), external analog modules (e.g. I-7018), touch panel HMI, or for inter-communication between PLCs.
+This half-duplex RS485 port is meant for serial bus type networking or for connecting to optional peripherals such as a serial LCD message-display unit (e.g. MDS100-BW), external analog modules (e.g. I-7018), touch panel HMI, or for inter-communication between PLCs.

-Up to 255 RS232/RS485 peripheral devices may be linked together in an RS485 network on both COMM2 and COMM3.
+Up to 255 RS232/RS485 peripheral devices may be linked together in an RS485 network on COMM3.

-The RS485 ports are available on 2-way screw terminals between the RS232 (COMM1) port and the analog I/O DB15 connector (please refer to Chapter 1- Installation Guide).
-For successful communication using either of the RS485 ports, you need to correctly connect the '+' and '-' terminals to the RS485 equipment using a twisted pair cable.
-If you are using the PC as the network host, you will need an RS232C-to-RS485 converter such as the "Auto485".
+The RS485 port is available on 2-way screw terminals between the RS232 (COMM1 and COMM2) ports (please refer to Chapter 1- Installation Guide).
+For successful communication with the RS485 port, you need to correctly connect the '+' and '-' terminals to the RS485 equipment using a twisted pair cable.
+If you are using the PC as the network host, you will need an RS232C-to-RS485 converter such as the "Auto485" or USB to RS485 converter such as the "U-485".

-The following describes some possible uses of the RS485 ports.
+The following describes some possible uses of the RS485 port.

-14.3.1 PROGRAMMING AND MONITORING
+14.4.1 PROGRAMMING AND MONITORING

-An F-Series PLC can be programmed via its RS485 port on a one-to-one or multi-drop manner.
-Since most PCs only have RS232 port(s) (or USB ports for which USB-to-RS232 converters are readily available), you need to purchase an RS232-to-RS485 converter in order to program the PLC via its COMM2 and COMM3 port.
+The EZWire1616 can be programmed via its RS485 port on a one-to-one or multi-drop manner.
+Since most PCs only have RS232 port(s) (or USB ports for which USB-to-RS232 and USB-RS485 converters are readily available), you need to purchase an RS232-to-RS485 or USB-RS485 converter in order to program the PLC via its COMM3 port.
 The most commonly available types of RS485 converters today use the RTS signal to control the RS485 transmitter direction, which is supported by the TLServer software.
 However, we strongly recommend an auto-turnaround type of converter such as the Auto485 adapter (configured in 'Auto' mode) for use with Windows programs.
 Under Windows, the application software does not have very deterministic control of the RTS pin at precise timing and that can contribute to the occasional loss of communication when the RS485 transceiver is not switched at the proper moment.

-Programming via COMM2 or COMM3 is particularly useful if COMM1 is already assigned to other tasks such as interfacing to modem, bar code readers, a SCADA system or MMI .
-The programmer can continue to program and monitor the PLC using its RS485 port while its COMM1 is actively communicating with other devices.
-This makes it much easier to troubleshoot communication problems at COMM1 since you can continuously monitor the data exchange between the PLC and the external devices connected to its COMM1.
+Programming via COMM3 is particularly useful if COMM1 and COMM2 are already assigned to other tasks such as interfacing to modem, bar code readers, a SCADA system or MMI .
+The programmer can continue to program and monitor the PLC using its RS485 port while its COMM1/COMM2 is actively communicating with other devices.
+This makes it much easier to troubleshoot communication problems at COMM1/COMM2 since you can continuously monitor the data exchange between the PLC and the external devices connected to these ports.

-Of course, since the F2424 PLC has a built-in Ethernet port, you can always program it via the local area network.
+Of course, since the EZWire1616 PLC has a built-in Ethernet port, you can always program it via the local area network.
 But the fact that all 3 serial ports can be programming ports makes them truly flexible for many industrial applications.

-14.3.2 Accessing 3rd Party RS485-based Devices
+14.4.2 Accessing 3rd Party RS485-based Devices

 There are more and more industrial devices such as electric power meters, analog I/O modules (e.g. the I-70xx modules by ICPDAS), variable frequency drives, etc that allows data communication via their RS485 port.
-The F2424 PLC can use either COMM2 or COMM3 port to access these devices.
-The PLC has many built-in commands for reading/writing to these serial ports, including built-in commands for communicating with devices that use the MODBUS ASCII or RTU protocols.
+The EZWire1616 PLC can use COMM3 port to access these devices.
+The PLC has many built-in commands for reading/writing to its serial ports, including built-in commands for communicating with devices that use the MODBUS ASCII or RTU protocols.

-14.3.3 Interfacing Other Devices to Modbus Host or to the Internet
+14.4.3 Interfacing Other Devices to Modbus Host or to the Internet